Nishal3/airbnb-warehousing/README.md

 ## Data Loading

 We are starting off with loading data into RDS to emulate a real-world scenario: data is already in an RDS instance and we need to perform an ETL to move it to Redshift.
 We have airbnb data about the listings and want to store it into a data warehouse after running some sort of transformation.
+Finally, we make a dashboard using Tableau to finalize the project.

 ## 1 Creating The RDS Instance